bonitasoft/bonita-doc/md/custom-user-information-in-bonita-studio.md

 In the Organization menu \> Manage organizations \> Organization users, the second tab **User information management** offers a summary of the default information and allows to create custom user information.
 Use "Add" to create your own, with a name and an optional description.

-1. In Bonita BPM Studio, go to **Organization** in the cool bar
+1. In Bonita Studio, go to **Organization** in the cool bar
 2. Click on _**Manage**_ in the dropdown menu
 3. Click on _**Next**_ 3 times to get to the **Organization users** window
 4. Click on the **User information management** tab
 5. In the **Custom information** pane on the right hand side of the window, click on _**Add**_
 6. This will put a default name **Information1** in the **Name column**
 7. Add a description (if needed).
-This will only appear in Bonita BPM Studio.
+This will only appear in Bonita Studio.
 8. Double click on the default name **Information1**, to modify it to your needs
 9. Click on **Finish**
 10. A message is displayed: _The Organization has been modified.
 It is recommended to re-publish it.
 Do you want to do it now?_